So, what is a limited slip differential and what’s a welded diff? Find out this and more in our LSD guide.

 Sometimes you hear people talk about a 3-way diff, this is just another word for a locked/welded/ spool diff, as mentioned earlier in the feature.

-Just like changing your gearbox ratios or tyre size, changing the rear diff ratio can drastically affect your acceleration and top speed.
+Just like changing your gearbox ratios or tire size, changing the rear diff ratio can drastically affect your acceleration and top speed.
 Although for some cars, aftermarket alternate diff ratios are available, the most common way of doing this is by swapping it for a different one off another model in the range.

 Automatic transmission or lesser power models are the most common place to find alternate ratio diffs for your car, and many large manufacturers, Nissan for example, have used the same style of diff for many years on countless cars, making the choice of ratios almost endless; providing you can find the one you want.